j0sephh123/Gatsby_Countries_Simple/README.md

 `themes` - list of themes.
 WP has default ones, you can look at them.
 Will this help you learn more - probably not.
 For me it was demotivating.

 ## 4. How does a wordpress database structure look?
-meta is like the information about that post/user/comment
+Meta is like the information about that post/user/comment.
 - `wp_links` - deprecated afaik
 - `wp_options`
 - `wp_posts`